stuffedwombat/stuffedwombat.github.io/blogroll.md

 <i>It's just a single page!
 Good luck finding anything!</i>
 <br><br>

+**23.04.2023 - Process**

+I'm in that happy place again, where I was last summer.
+Routine, effective work and constant reflection, broken up by proper weekends, meetings with friends and lots of walks.

+It feels very similar to how I felt during PRODUCER 2021, so I wanted to quickly write down the larger pattern that seems to lead to this state of extended bliss.

+*1-IDEAS*

+There are some strange game design concepts that I just enjoy thinking about.
+New ideas flake off from these ruminations.

+Once I've had an Idea in my head for a couple of months it usually asserts itself as a concrete idea.
+Something that, if scoped down sufficiently, could actually be done!

+*2-FIRST STEPS*

+An intense phase of prototyping usually results in dissatisfaction.
+The idea is dropped and replaced with the next interesting thing.

+If things go especially well (or I feel particularily sluggish and want to shake that off) there is a small solo jam.
+Maybe a weird game makes it onto itch.io.

+But usually I just show gifs of my experiments to friends, gauging their reactions and discussing ramifications, before my interest in the idea peters out and is replaced with something new.

+To stop this deathloop, I am trying my best to return to old ideas as often as possible.
+Now, with more experience, looking at it with new eyes, maybe, if I just change this thing and then...

+... nope, still doesn't work.
+Time for the next idea.

+Then, after a few of these switches, I'll try to make it real, but things will feel off from the start.
+I'm unsure of the direction and don't want to make decisions, so instead I get lost in polish and superficial changes.
+This part feels pretty shit so I get the desire to make some other prototypes and then one of them is kind of nice and then....

+*3-RESCUE*

+I would, probably, remain in this state forever, were it not for lucky circumstances that allow me to travel for some time, that pull me out of my usual surroundings.

+Basically, I get put into a situation where I can't work as focused as I would normally.
+New people, new places, new cultures and experiences.
+A kind of sudden shock, an avalanche of things outside of my experience.

+These travels always give me perspective, showing me how lucky I am to be able to spend all my time on this weird stuff.
+With that understanding, I start to feel the responsability.
+I'm living the dream, I can't just fuck around.
+I have to take this seriously.

+When I come back home, I am hungry for work.

+*4-WORK*

+This is where shit becomes real.

+It's not just an attempt anymore, but an internal committement.
+A deadline is set.
+A promise is made:
+I will finish this.

+And then the actual work can begin.

+  *4.1-RESTART*

+  Having been around the block a few times, I am very careful to not overextend myself in the beginnig of development and just slowly rev up the old engine.

+  Having done a lot of prototypes of the idea before getting serious with it, I simply start the project from scratch once more.
+I know where the previous attempts stalled, so I can tackle those areas early and deliberately.

+  It takes around a week until I have recreated the most important parts of all the old prototypes, but now they are set up in a much more stable and editeable way.

+  *4.2-REFLECTION*

+  Years of prototyping and making small games have made me very quick and proficient with my engine.
+The main problem is never the code itself, but the struggle of deciding what to work on next.

+  While it doesn't look like work at all, taking a step back to find bottlenecks and weak spots in the game takes a lot of energy.
+Like, a LOT of energy, but the result is worth it.

+  The feeling of tackling a problem, considering it in the larger context of the whole game and then deciding how to handle it brings with it an intense sense of competency.
+Knowing that, without that crucial bit of reflection, without that step back, the whole game would have taken weeks longer to develop, is extremely satisfying.

+  Instead of filling sheets of paper with endless ideas and visions I fill pages with concrete problems and, eventually, solutions.

+  It doesn't look lime I'm working hard, the code itself is trivial, but the whole process is so exhausting and intense that I'll switch to a 4 day work week.

+  *4.3-STAMINA*

+  Because it's all about consistency now.
+Small steps, everyday.
+  Cutting, adjusting, iterating, rewriting.
+Whittling away at the game, slowly, deliberatly working towards your larger goals.

+  To do this, I require relative material safety, but I also require truckloads of trust:

+> The musician will deliver amazing work, I don't need to worry.

+> I will polish those mechanics later, there's more important stuff to do.

+> I will be able to make amazing levels later, they can suck for now.

+> The game will be finished, no matter how bad this day way.

+  It's a kind of faith in the process that allows you to look up one day and be amazed: There's not a lot of uncertainty left.
+The questionmarks have dissapeared from the papers.
+The remaining tasks are extremely concrete.
+It's true:

+  I will finish this.

+  These are the times where I can strongly feel that I never want to do anything else.
+This is it, this is what I am good at, this is where I can contribute.

+To maintain my ability to do that, I'll need to take selling games more seriously.
+This is why NEW GAME will not be released for quite some time.
+I'll finish it up and then spend the summer doing marketing, steam festivals and whishlist begging.
+I'm even willing to talk with a publisher.

+I've known for years that I'm in this for the long run.
+Time to start acting like it.

+Cheers,<br>
+josh

 **15.04.2023 - no nomand**

 Nomads follow the ressources they need.
 When I left home ~3 months ago, I was following cheap rent.